onurkaymak/hairSalon/README.md

 ### Importing the Database

-- Open MySQL Workbench and locate the Navigator, select "Data Import/Restore.
+- Open MySQL Workbench and navigate to the `"Administration"` tab in the Navigator, select `"Data Import/Restore"`.

-- Select "Import from Self Contained File".
-Navigate to the top directory of the downloaded repository.
+- Select `"Import from Self Contained File"`, navigate to the top directory of the downloaded repository.

-- Select to the file called `onur_kaymak.sql` found in the root directory.
+- Select to the file called `"onur_kaymak.sql"` found in the root directory.

 - Under Default Schema to be Imported To, select the New button.